og-pr/public_ticket.520/README.md

 React-Native Monorepo
 =================
 This is a simple monorepo.
-It shows how to share code between different platforms (web, Android, & iOS) when using React-Native & React-Native-Web.
+The app is called "tenta" (latin for try or test).
+It shows how to share code between different platforms
+(web, Android, & iOS) when using React-Native & React-Native-Web.

 The key to code sharing is React-Native's [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions).
 React-Native will detect when the extension ```.native.js``` , ```.ios.js``` or ```.android.js``` are used and load the relevant platform file when required.